 As a major manufacturing hub, second only to Johannesburg, Durban is an important city in South Africa.
 Due to this, many South Africans make Durban their home, and sooner or later, they build or buy a house in the city.
 If you are looking to construct or renovate a house in Durban, there are several points you should be aware of such as building regulations and the architectural design that needs to be followed, especially in certain heritage zones.
-Working with local architects in Durban will simplify the task of building or renovating as they can guide you through the process, helping you to get the necessary permissions as well as advising you on the best architecture and materials for your house.
+Working with local architects in Durban will simplify the task of building or renovating as they can guide you through the process, helping you to get the necessary permissions as well as advising you on the perfect architecture and materials for your house.

 Historically, Durban has been South Africa's major port city, due to which it has cultural influences from across the world, and this is reflected in the city's architecture.
 There are a notable number of Art Deco buildings, besides some that showcase Durban's maritime past.
 Other styles include the Muslim architecture brought to the city by traders in the 1930s as well as colonial buildings that mark Durban's history of trading with the British Empire.
 Following the Second World War, modernism became popular in the city's buildings, with concrete and brick – white-washed, textured or exposed – structures.
 Nowadays, modern architecture with glass walls is commonly used in residential and commercial buildings.